PayMaya/PayMaya-JS-SDK-v2/README.md

 ---

 #### `createCheckout(checkoutRequestObject)`
-This method redirects user to paymaya checkout gate, where user can finalize his payments.
+This method redirects the user to PayMaya Checkout, where the user can finalize his/her payment.

 Returns: `Promise<void>`